mrdudz/cc65-contrib/Contributing.md

 If you are just looking for the files go [back here](README.md).

+---

+## Requirements

 If you want to contribute your program, please read the following few lines and please adhere to these rules:

 - Each project/program must live self contained in a seperate sub directory in the main tree of the repository.

-- Each of those subdirectories must contain a "Makefile" for GNU make, which provides these 3 standard targets:
+- This subdirectory must contain a "Makefile" for GNU make, which provides these 3 standard targets:
   - default (no target given): build program, skip extra steps to eg build disk images of these require tools outside of cc65.
   - "all": build program, skip extra steps to eg build disk images of these